powiedl/25-jobster-typescript/README.md

 }
 ```

+And remember a reducer does not need to return the new state, it can mutate the changing parts directly.
+But it can return a new state.
+If it does this returned state must be a complete state (if you miss one property in the return it will be deleted in the state!).
+In the given example we don't use this possibility, but later on we will use this.

 ## GUI - showing the toast

 In the GUI (register.tsx) I've added useEffect (I will setup a useEffect depending on success and error from the redux user state) and the clearMessages to the imports (inside the useEffect I will call this to clear the messages after I've showed them).